RRZE-Webteam/rrze-appointment/readme.txt

 * Quick and easy creation of consultation/office hours
 * One-click booking for users
 * Reminder email sent 1 day before the appointment
+* Notifications when an earlier slot becomes available
 * Integration of person data from FAUdir
+* User-friendly booking management
 * Flexible customization options
 * Consistent with the FAU corporate design
 * Templates for customizing email notifications
-* Ready-to-use default templates included
+* Includes ready-to-use templates
 * Adapted to the layouts of the "FAU Einrichtungen" and "FAU Elemental" themes
-* Supports the color schemes of FAU faculties and central administration
+* Supports FAU faculty color schemes
-* User-friendly booking management
 * Can be inserted as a Gutenberg block in posts and pages for flexible placement

 == Dependencies ==

-Requires the following plugins to function:
+Required for full functionality; plugin also works standalone with reduced features.

 * RRZE Access Control: https://gitlab.rrze.fau.de/rrze-webteam/rrze-ac
 * RRZE SSO: https://github.com/RRZE-Webteam/rrze-sso